 In reviewing the documents of record, Employee does not proffer any credible statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
 In Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
 Bd. of Educ. of the Dist. of Columbia, 109 F.3d 774 (D.C.
 Cir.
 1997), the D.C.
-Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."
-According to the CLDF, Employee received a total score of forty two and half (42.5) after all of the factors outlined above were tallied and scored.
-The next lowest colleague whose position survived the instant RIF received a total score of eighty three (83).
-Employee has not proffered any credible evidence to suggest that a re-evaluation of her CLDF scores would result in a different outcome in this matter.
-Further, there is no indication that any supplemental evidence would supplant the higher scores received by the remaining employees in Employee's competitive level who were not separated from service.
-The primary responsibility for managing and disciplining Agency's work force is a matter entrusted to the Agency, not to OEA.
-This Office will not substitute its judgment for that of an agency when determining whether a penalty imposed against an employee should be sustained.
-Rather, this Office limits its review to determining if "managerial discretion has been legitimately invoked and properly exercised."
-A penalty will not be disturbed if it comes "within the range allowed by law, regulation, or guidelines and is clearly not an error of judgment." and individualized in total score of forty two and half (42.5) after all of two and half (42.5) after all of the provide and half (42.5) after all of the
+Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."21 According to the CLDF, Employee received a total score of five (5) after all of the factors outlined above were tallied and scored.
+The next lowest colleague received a total score of sixty nine (69).
+Employee has not proffered any credible evidence to suggest that a reevaluation of her CLDF scores would result in a different outcome in this matter.22 The primary responsibility for managing and disciplining Agency's work force is a matter entrusted to the Agency, not to OEA.23 This Office will not substitute its judgment for that of an agency when determining whether a penalty imposed against an employee should be sustained.
+Rather, this Office limits its review to determining if "managerial discretion has been legitimately invoked and properly exercised."24 A penalty will not be disturbed if it comes "within the range allowed by law, regulation, or guidelines and is clearly not an error of judgment."25